Paying betting tax returns and refunds

 Your annual liability or refund will be automatically calculated when you lodge your annual or final return.
 If you have overpaid tax at any time during the year, we will apply the amount to any outstanding liabilities you have, then refund any remaining amount to you.

 For monthly returns containing errors that affected your liability, we will need to reassess them before we can issue a refund.
-Email your request for to email@example.com.
+Contact us if you find errors after lodging your return.

-If you have shown the correct amount in your lodged return, but have accidentally overpaid, you can request the refund of an overpayment also by email.
+If you have shown the correct amount in your lodged return but have accidentally overpaid, you can request the refund of an overpayment.
 Make sure to include:

 - your client number and details